Revolutionary Offensive: Events

-Implementation
+Nationalization and militarization

 In March 13, 1968 on the eleventh anniversary of the Havana Presidential Palace attack, Fidel Castro announced plans to nationalize all remaining private businesses in Cuba, thus ushering in the Revolutionary Offensive.
 The nationalizations would be the first step in the larger economic mobilization of the country, with a primary goal of attaining an annual sugar harvest of 10 million tons by 1970.
 Alcohol sales would be outright banned.
 Nightclubs and bars were closed and their closures would be justified via official accusations that they were epicenters of prostitution, homosexuality, and crime.
 The Cuban government also issued blanket bans on self-employment, farmer's markets, and private gardens on state farms.
-In total the nationalized enterprises included 17,000 food retailers, 25,000 industrial product merchants, 11,3000 bars and restaurants, 9,600 small workshops, and 14,000 barbers, laundries, and other small retail shops.
+In total the nationalized enterprises included 17,000 food retailers, 25,000 industrial product merchants, 11,300 bars and restaurants, 9,600 small workshops, and 14,000 barbers, laundries, and other small retail shops.

 All production in Cuba would henceforth be organized using civil defense structures, where workers would be organized into squadrons, platoons, and other military brackets and be commanded by the military command post in their region.
 Workers were often moved to temporarily live in work stations outside their cities.
 The government implemented the Youth Centennial Column, composed of volunteers from the Young Communist League, to work in the countryside.
 By August 1968, around 350,000 workers, soldiers, students, and peasants were deployed to work in agriculture.

 In April 1968, plans were implemented for CDRs to monitor parents and reward them for following official parenting protocols.
 During this time policies regarding Cuban youths began changing.
 Work programs and vocational schools for "maladjusted" students were created.
 Officials also warned that those embracing a "hippie lifestyle" could be rounded up and sent to jails or labor camps for lazy behavior.

-Reactions
+Sugar harvest

+In 1969 and 1970, Castro encouraged the Cuban people to do voluntary work in the countryside, particularly harvesting coffee and sugar cane.
+From the state's perspective, voluntarism would develop the socialist economy while encouraging the ethos of the socialist New Man.
+In 1970, Castro set the goal of using largely volunteer labor to harvest 10 million tons of sugar, a substantial increase over previous harvests.
+The ten million ton harvest goal was not reached.
+Other sectors of the Cuban economy were neglected when large amounts of urban labor mobilized to the countryside.

+During the 1970s, the ideas behind the Revolutionary Offensive lost support and the Cuban economic model re-oriented on the basis of the Soviet Union's Kosygin Reform.